To make sure that all of the SEO methods are working in practice, you need to perform a thorough SEO audit of your website.

 By using a 301 redirect command, you are informing the search engines that the page is no longer available, and redirecting them to a new address.
 As a result, they will remove the old URL from their index, and remember the new one.

-Also, this will allow you to monitor traffic that your 404 page is receiving.
+Also, this will allow you to monitor the traffic that your 404 pages is receiving.
 You can implement a 301 redirect with Redirect Check.

 - Title and Meta Description

 Note that your title is not the same as the headline of your article.
 Your title should be between 55 and 65 characters in length (including spaces) because that’s how much will be displayed inside the SERPs.